SirEOF/six_hack/README.md

     Sixhack_bank_bot, [06.03.16 12:27]
     We've succesfully added @friends_name to your list of recepients

-Drop it a normal message and reference your friend by name
+- Drop it a normal message and reference your friend by alias

     Telegram_user, [06.03.16 12:28]
     I owe @friends_name 150 quid